mjwer/Credit-Card-Churn/README.md

 # Credit-Card-Churn

-Final Project for Machine Learning course - Not complete yet.
+Final Project for Machine Learning - DAT 514 Determining factors which lead to credit card attrition.